 According to local planners there is bicycle and pedestrian activity in the community; access to and safety of these facilities would be maintained.
-Sidewalk connections are proposed for both Reasonable Alternatives at the I-20/Broad River Road, I-26/Bush River Road and the I-126/Colonial Life Boulevard interchanges.
+Sidewalk connections are proposed for both alternatives at the I-20/Broad River Road, I-26/Bush River Road and the I-126/Colonial Life Boulevard interchanges.

-3.3.4.12 Environmental Justice and Special Populations
+3.3.5.12 Environmental Justice and Special Populations

-A community-level analysis of impacts was conducted to identify the location of potential adverse effects associated with the Reasonable Alternatives and to determine if impacts were disproportionate among EJ populations in the CSA.
+A community-level analysis of impacts was conducted to identify the location of potential adverse effects associated with the alternatives and to determine if impacts were disproportionate among EJ populations in the CSA.
 Issues that were considered when evaluating the potential for EJ impacts include acquisitions, effects on cohesion of communities and neighborhoods, visual/aesthetic impacts, noise impacts, access, mobility and safety impacts.

-The No-Build alternative is expected to have minor affect on EJ populations.
+The No-Build alternative is expected to have minor effects on EJ populations.
 However, EJ populations would not receive the benefits of the proposed interstate and interchange improvements if the project is not constructed.

-Under the Reasonable Alternatives, as previously discussed in this chapter, there will be minor impacts.
-Both Reasonable Alternatives would improve local mobility and reduce traffic congestion for all communities, including low-income and minority populations.
+Under the RPA and the Refined RPA, as previously discussed in this chapter, there would be minor impacts.
+Both alternatives would improve local mobility and reduce traffic congestion for all communities, including low-income and minority populations.
 Overall, the potential impacts would be minimal compared with the proposed project's benefits, which would include improvements to mobility, safety in the corridor and system linkages as well as reduced traffic congestion.
+EJ populations would share in the potential benefits of the proposed project as there would be reduced traffic congestion and improved mobility along the interstates.